kuroineko23/Cryptonote-Gacha/README.md

 Zero effort

-How to use :
+# How to use

-0. Clone this repo
+0. Clone this repo (git clone https://github.com/kuroineko23/Cryptonote-Gacha/)
 1. Create new wallet
 2. Make a new subaddress (Although it won't be use for anything)
 3. Run wallet-rpc without login (--disable-rpc-login)